leandrorodrigues00/gcc-find-a-friend-web/README.md

 **Note:**
 The PostgreSQL database and api used in the deployment on [Render](https://render.com/), expires in 90 days and is automatically deleted, which means that the entire deployment process must be repeated.
-Any errors found on the site can be attributed to this expiration.
+If you find errors on the site it is due to this expiration.

 ## 🔖 Layout